Dental Check-ups & Cleanings Keep Teeth Gleaming

 Like the Academy of Pediatric Dentistry, our team strongly recommends bringing children into either of our locations for their first appointment by the time they turn one.
-Additionally, we happily welcome new patients through the age of 12, and we, Dr. Tremblay, Dr. Yang and the rest of our dedicated staff, treat existing patients through young adulthood.
+Additionally, we happily welcome new patients through the age of 12, and we, Dr. Tremblay, Dr. Yang, Dr. Sheraz and the rest of our dedicated staff, treat existing patients through young adulthood.
 Our top priority is to set your little one on the path toward lifelong oral health as early as possible, and routine check-ups and cleanings will be sure to help them stay on track.
-Contact our Northampton or Amherst, MA practice today to schedule an appointment!
+Contact our Northampton, Amherst, or Greenfield, MA practice today to schedule an appointment!

 During your child’s oral evaluation, we’ll be as thorough as possible while keeping our approach very gentle and ensuring anxiety is minimized.
 One of our dentists will closely inspect the surfaces of each existing tooth and the gum line, looking for any signs of decay or damage.
 Potential developmental concerns will also be noted and dealt with when possible so that treatment can be simple.
 We’ll explain what we see in a friendly and understandable way so that your little one can feel at ease.
 If needed, we can review treatment options with you to ensure that problems are dealt with quickly and effectively.